One of the reasons you started your blog was to make money. And, you’ve probably read countless articles about what to do to make that happen.

 You must learn how to set up your account and create the images people will love to click on.
 Pinning random photos without the right descriptions is not going to help you find success.
 Not at all.

-Take some time to learn how to properly use Pinterest and then make it work for you!
+Take some time to learn how to use Pinterest and then make it work for you properly!

 Once you have a bit of a following and get some traffic, create a Facebook group!
 Your group will help you connect with and grow your community.